Katie10sfeldt/githubTest/README.md

 # githubTest
-This is a test repository, intended for learning and practicing GitHub skills.
+by Katie Tensfeldt

-## A new edit...
+## Description
-Testing uploading from local file to the master file on GitHub.
+This is a test repository for learning to use GitHub.
+This is just a text document to practice the functions of Git and GitHub.